hoangvanphi2004/Filter/README.md

 ```

 ### Hat Filter
-To run hat filter, the most basic commad you can run is:
+To run hat filter, the most basic command you can run is:

 ```bash
 python3 index.py hat-filter
 ```

-This command will use the LuffyHat.png as the filter image to apply the filter
+This command will use the LuffyHat.png as an filter image to apply the filter

-To use other image, use can add the specific path to your filter image:
+To use other image, you can add the specific path to your filter image:

 ```bash
 python3 index.py hat-filter [path_to_your_iamge]